 Lossy PNG optimization

-if you have to optimize PNG files for Web, you could try to use lossy with quality. for that, do not use your image editor or embedded version of old tools. try to follow solutions described here step-by-step, and be sure to use the latest updated tools. you have to test and see or try pingo for auto lossy.
+if you have to optimize PNG files for Web, you could use a lossy way. you should avoid to use your image editor or embedded version of old tools for that: be sure to run the latest updated tools. you have to test and see or try pingo for auto lossy.

 note that those files generated by tools presented here could be compressed more by some other PNG compressors, like ECT or PNGOUT.
 TruePNG or pingo are also useful on paletted images, since they should try to order the colors in palette automatically.